Don't do as the Nicolaitans!

 Blunt holds that the Nicolaitans either believed that the command against ritual sex was part of the Mosaic law (from which they had been freed by Jesus Christ) and it was licit for them, or that they went too far during Christian "love-feasts".
 Blunt sees echoes of this behavior in the admonishments which Paul gives the Corinthians, though he does not name them as such.
 Blunt also believes that similar echoes can be found in the admonishments of Jude 4-16 (which invokes both "Balaam's error" and "love feasts") and 2 Peter 2:2-21 (which repeats much of Jude's statements, including invoking Balaam).

 Note the first sentence of the second paragraph in the box above.
-That is one of the results of our postmodernistic view that the Law of Moses no longer applies to Christians today.
+That is one of the reasons for the results of our postmodernistic view that the Law of Moses no longer applies to Christians today.
 If the law does not apply to us Gentiles, then why can't we be like the Nicolaitans and still be saved?
+Also, remember that Paul was chastising the Corinthian church (1 Corinthians 5) for violating a law from Leviticus 18.
+That was part of the Law of Moses, but definitely applied to the Gentiles.
 Picking and choosing as we wish will result in different viewpoints - the very cause of the number of denominations today.

-Notes and references are given on the site if you wish to investigate further.
+Notes and references are given on the Wikipedia site if you wish to investigate further.

 When you look at what we have found to this point, you get the feeling that there was some paganism and debauchery going on in the first-century church like that we see in 1 Corinthians 5 and 6.
 We refer to those who caused it, or something similar, as Nicolaitans.
-Those responsible for allowing this to continue without the slightest resistance we call the "church".
-Combine that with the mingling of "approved" pagan practices with the Gospel of the Lord, and you wind up with a melting pot of bad and good that we have never cleaned up.
-In fact, many (most?) pastors defend their actions as being Godly, even when they violate the direct word of the Bible.
+Those responsible for allowing this to continue without the slightest resistance we call the "church" today.
+However, there is no way that we can call it the "ecclesia" of Christ.
+Combine that with the mingling of "approved" pagan practices with the Gospel of the Lord today, and you wind up with a poisonous melting pot of bad and good that we have never even felt the need to condemn.
+In fact, many (most?) pastors defend their actions as being Godly, even while they violate the direct word of the Bible (2 Timothy 3:5

 Who are today's Nicolaitans?